wookiehangover/domnode-filestream/readme.md

 ### Implementation

 * all FileReader ProgressEvents events trigger 'data' events
-* FilReader error and abort events trigger 'error' on the stream
+* FileReader error and abort events trigger 'error' on the stream
 * FileStreams support piping to Writable Stream
 * Support for Blob, File, and FileList objects